StrangerealIntel/CyberThreatIntel/Iran/APT/APT33/16-11-19/Analysis APT33.md

 $URL="https://213.227.155.25:443/babel-polyfill/6.3.14/"
 ```

 <h6>The next bloc content the functions for decode and encode in RC4.
-This is used for obfuscated the strings and communcations between the client and the server C2</h6>
+This is used for obfuscating the strings and the communications between the client and the server C2.</h6>

 ``` powershell
 function CAM ($key,$IV)